Apprenticeship and Professional Training Contract

 THE APPRENTICESHIP CONTRACT

-The apprenticeship contract is intended for individuals aged 16 to 29 (inclusive), or older under certain conditions (such as disability, elite athletes, etc.).
+The apprenticeship contract is intended for individuals aged 16–29 (as of the start date), or older under certain conditions (such as disability, elite athletes, etc.).

 Benefits for the Apprentice:

-- Dual status: An apprentice is not like other students, since they are, first and foremost, an employee.
+• Dual status: An apprentice is not like other students, since he or she is, first and foremost, an employee.

-- Work-study program: gaining practical skills in a company setting and academic instruction at the university.
-To this end, specific are designed to allow for an effective alternation between periods in the workplace and classes at the university.
+• Work-study program: gaining practical skills in a company setting and academic instruction at the university.
+To this end, specific schedules are designed to allow for an effective alternation between periods in the workplace and classes at the university.

-- Compensation: Both the periods spent at the company and at the university are compensated throughout the duration of the apprenticeship contract (see the current compensation schedule on the Service-Public website).
+• Compensation: Both the periods spent at the company and at the university are compensated throughout the entire duration of the apprenticeship contract (see the current compensation schedule on the Service-Public website).

-- Work experience: Enhance your resume with real-world work experience (approximately 9 months in a professional setting).
+• Work Experience: Enhance your resume with real-world work experience (approximately 9 months at a company).

-- Tax exemptions: An apprentice’s gross pay is equal to their net pay; there are no payroll taxes for the apprentice, who is exempt from payroll taxes on 78% of the minimum wage.
+• Tax Exemptions: An apprentice’s gross pay is equal to their net pay: there are no social security contributions for the apprentice, who is exempt from payroll taxes up to 78% of the minimum wage (SMIC).

-- A number of financial aid programs specifically for apprentices : Meals, Housing, Driver’s License, International Mobility, Work Incentive Allowance, Transportation, Health, …
+• A number of financial aid programs specifically for apprentices : Meals, Housing, Driver’s License, International Mobility, Work Incentive Allowance, Transportation, Health Care, …

 Benefits for the Company

-- Customized training: We can train a future employee according to the company’s specific needs.
+• Customized training: the option to train a future employee according to the company’s specific needs.

-- Dynamism and innovation: Apprentices bring new ideas and a fresh energy to the company.
+• Dynamism and innovation: Apprentices bring new ideas and renewed energy to the company.

-- Employee retention: the opportunity to hire an employee who is already trained and familiar with the company culture.
+• Employee Retention: The opportunity to hire an employee who is already trained and integrated into the company culture.

 The CFA EnsupLr handles all the administrative aspects of the contract.

-On the CFA EnsupLr website, you will find all the information you need about apprenticeships and how to set them up, including:
+On the CFA EnsupLr website, you’ll find all the information you might need about apprenticeships and how they work, including:

 How to Hire an Apprentice: Recruitment – CFA ENSUPLR